Back to Home![]() Scroll down the page, or select and click on a title to view a specific story summary. |

 First Case” (July/August 1999)

-IT!
 Akitada, newly dismissed from his first job as a clerk in the Ministry of Justice, confides his troubles to a disappointed petitioner who hires him to find his missing daughter.
 His first investigation reveals that the young woman was murdered in the secret villa of a high-ranking nobleman and forces him to make a dangerous accusation. |

 “Rain At